norcams/docs-enduser/docs/project-lifecycle.rst

 Policy
 ------

+A new project is created with a maximum expiration date of 2 years, except vGPU projects which is 6 months.
 Before a project reaches its expiration date, the administrator of the project, as well as the contact if it exists, will be notified by email.
 When a project reaches expiration date, it is put into quarantine for 90 days and then deleted.
 When a project is deleted, all of its resources (instances, volumes, snapshots etc.) and all data contained within those resources are deleted forever.
 There are no backups.

 Detailed description of the policy: